Learning without Seeing nor Knowing: Towards Open Zero-Shot Learning: Generating The Unknown

 which constraints the softmax probability $p$ of classifying $\widetilde{\mathbf{x}}$ to belong to the class $y$: it has to match the prediction done on $\widetilde{\mathbf{x}}$ when generated from the class embedding $\mathcal{C}_y$ relative to the class $y$.

 The pseudocode to train VAcWGAN is provided in Alg. \ref{alg:VAWGAN}, while additional implementation details are available in the Appendix.

-\paragraph{Unknown generation via complementary sampling.} We train VAcWGAN using \textit{seen data only}.
+\paragraph{Semantic Based Unknown Generation.} We train VAcWGAN using \textit{seen data only}.
 In addition to generating unseen visual features (as commonly done in GZSL, see Section \ref{sez:rl}), we can also generate the unknown with a two-stages process.
 Given the generative process that VAcWGAN endow on class embeddings, we estimate the region of interest $\mathcal{N}_1 \cup \mathcal{N}_2\cup \dots \cup \mathcal{N}_k\cup\mathcal{N}_{k+1}\cup\mathcal{N}_{k+2}\cup \dots \cup\mathcal{N}_{k+u}$ of both seen and unseen classes (in a transformed semantic space).
-We can exploit the complementary of it (\ie, the pink region in Figure \ref{fig:SBUG}) to sample class embeddings that, since being ``far away'' from all seen and unseen classe can be arguably intended to be unknown.
-Once unknown class embeddings are sampled, they can be used as conditioning factor to generate visual features that can be ascribed to the unknown classes.
-In order to synthesize unknown class embeddings, we rely on a geometric approach using Mahalanobis distance to define how to become ``far away'' from the Gaussian distributions $\mathcal{N}_k$.
-We do so by considering the linear segments connecting any two mean vectors $\mu$ of seen and unseen classes (blue/yellow balls in Figure \ref{fig:SBUG}) and we sample synthetic unknown class embeddings in a circular radius that is $\alpha$-times distant from the standard deviation $\Sigma$ of each of the two seen/unseen regions of interest.
-Additional details are included in the Appendix.
+We can exploit the complementary of it (\ie, the pink region in Figure \ref{fig:SBUG}) to sample class embeddings that lie in the new semantic space in the regions in between the seen and unseen classes by mixing samples of seen and unseen class embeddings.